mongodb-developer/golang-quickstart/creating/creating-mongodb-documents-with-go.md

 }
 ```

-The above Document might represent a podcast show that has any number of episodes.
-Any Document that represents a show might appear in a `podcasts` collection.
-There will also be a Document that looks like the following:
+The above document might represent a podcast show that has any number of episodes.
+Any document that represents a show might appear in a `podcasts` collection.
+There will also be a document that looks like the following:

 ```json
 {